 At the end of the grant cycle, based on input from all of the stakeholders mentioned above, it was determined that a learning lab, or some version of it, was important for area youth.
-Science City decided to create a maker space that would be open to anyone that visited the museum, which also meant it required an entry fee.
-The Library decided to remain focused on the teenage demographic because of the lack of safe creation spaces geared toward their unique stage of development.
+Science City decided that a maker space open to anyone that visited the museum, regardless of age, would be a best fit for them.
+This also meant an entry fee would be required.
+The Library, chose to remain focused on the teenage demographic because of the lack of safe creation spaces geared toward their unique stage of development.
 It also was important to the Library that access be free for all participants.
 The two organizations continued to support each other programmatically, but went their separate ways in terms of execution.

-Andrea Ellis continued on with the Library as the Digital Youth Engagement Manager, a new position in YFE.
-In 2014, she secured a substantial grant from the inaugural Kansas City Digital Inclusion Fund.
+Andrea Ellis continued on with the Library eventually becoming the Director of Strategic Learning, a new position in YFE.
+In 2014, Andrea secured a substantial grant from the inaugural Kansas City Digital Inclusion Fund.
 The award was used to purchase equipment and to hire part-time staff to deliver training at various Library branches.
 Marcus Brown, now the KCDML Lead Facilitator, was hired for that role.
 Marcus would pack up equipment that included computers, cameras, circuits, 3D printer, etc. and travel to the branches, as well as other community organization sites, as requested.

 After two years of mobile programming it was clear that although those experiences were valuable and allowed the Library to interact with a large number of youth, it did not allow for depth of interaction.
 At the same time the Library’s YFE department was tackling questions about the staff’s role in engaging the many teenagers that were coming to the Library.
 KCDML was a great way to commit to an intentional focus on youth development.
 The tools, resources, and expertise of the lab became simply a pathway to that end.
 This led to a decision to create a dedicated space for KCDML, which was important because it meant that youth always new where to find the lab.
 Since the Library is a drop-in space, youth may show up one week and then not again for another month.
 Having a home base means they can come back to it when they are ready and work on projects as it is relevant to them.
 It also allowed for all of the resources to remain unpacked and available as needed, which encouraged the implementation of diverse projects happening at the same time.